ahasera/alpr-YOLOv8-YOLOv4Tiny/README.md

 Available options are:

 `--preprocess` option for preprocessing steps (detailed here).
 I recommend to use it only if OCR results are not satisfying.
-`--ocr` <easyocr or paddleocr> let you choose your OCR engine (EasyOCR by default as it was the one originally used, but PaddleOCR seems to be more accurate)
+`--ocr` "easyocr" or "paddleocr" let you choose your OCR engine (EasyOCR by default as it was the one originally used, but PaddleOCR seems to be more accurate)
 `--confidence` <float> to set the confidence threshold for the detection (0.5 by default) `--input-size`  <int> to set the input size of the model (640 by default)